 Not just a buzzword

-AI is a buzzword that’s thrown around a lot, especially in cyberspaces.
-When we discuss AI here we’re not talking about a system that sends emails when controls are out of date or texts when compliance hasn’t been met.
+AI is a buzzword thrown around a lot, especially in cyberspaces.
+When we discuss AI here, we’re not talking about a system that sends emails when controls are out of date or texts when compliance hasn’t been met.
 Instead, we’re talking about real-time monitoring that continuously updates.